lenaten/react-native-relay/README.md

 The default IP address of graphql server is localhost(127.0.0.1).
 When you run the app on emulator like genymotion or on real device, localhost is not accessible.
 The graphqlURL config in `config.js` must be updated to accessible one.

+#### Genymotion

+Find the network interface name in:
+VirtualBox ->  [Your Android VM] -> Settings -> Network -> Adapter Attached [0] To Host Only Adapter -> Name.
+Find the IP address with `ifconfig` command, then replace the localhost string in config.js with the IP address.

 ## Modified Packages

 - react-native